-The NBA’s head man was born in Rye, New York, just outside New York City, on April 25, 1962.
+The NBA’s head man was born to Edward Silver and Melba Silver in Rye, New York, just outside New York City, on April 25, 1962.
 After graduating from Rye High School in 1980, Silver majored in Political Science at Duke University.
 He graduated in 1984 and worked as a legislative aide for a year under U.S. Representative Les AuCoin.
 He then attended the University of Chicago Law School and graduated with a J.D. degree in 1988.
-From there, he worked as a clerk for Southern District of New York Judge Kimba Wood and later joined the law firm Cravath, Swaine & Moore as an associate.
+From there, the American lawyer worked as a clerk for Southern District of New York Judge Kimba Wood and later joined the law firm Cravath, Swaine & Moore as an associate.

 NBA Career and Personal Life